 - 5.1 While Overview and Scrutiny is based on key principles, it is carried out in different ways across different authorities.
 There is no 'one size fits all' and a structure and way of working in one council may not suit another.
 The 'flexible' nature of O&S offers Members and the wider Council opportunities to tailor the function to meet corporate and community needs while upholding the important key principles and fulfilling its legislative responsibilities. - 5.2 It is considered that the proposals outlined in the report embrace a new way of working for Overview and Scrutiny and ensure it is best placed to support the Council's priorities going forward and fulfilling its essential role effectively in line with the resources available.

 6. CONCLUSIONS

-6.1 Members are asked to consider and agree the key proposals outlined in the report and any changes.
+6.1 At a Joint meeting of the OSCs on Monday 15 April, OSC Members gave their support to the key proposals outlined in the report.